Wok & Skillet

 • Pour 2 tablespoons of the teriyaki sauce mixture on to the chicken.
 Stir to coat the chicken in the sauce.

-• Allow the chicken to marinade for at least 15 minutes.
+• Allow the chicken to marinate for at least 15 minutes.

 • Heat the teriyaki sauce in a small saucepan over medium-high heat, stirring frequently.
 As the sauce starts to boil, stir constantly as it thickens.
 Remove from heat and set aside.